 I avoid any inbreeding on the first pedigree page for my horses; it's very possible that there are some common ancestors that pop up farther back than that.
 This does not bother me, as I consider it much more in line with the practice of "line breeding", which involves deliberately breeding to the same horses with desirable traits.
 It's also perfectly within the bounds of realism for horse breeding.
 If that *does* bother you, then take a look at the pedigrees before breeding/buying.

 Macabre Gypsy Vanners:

 I'm a member of the Gypsy Vanner Club!

 This has been my breed ever since I started on EV in 2013.
 With the addition of so many new colors and patterns to the breed in this new incarnation of the game, I'm in heaven!
 I am still working with my original lined herd, though I've also picked up a second herd that I hope to have more color diversity in, starting from a new (and enormous) set of foundation horses.
 I'll probably eventually cross my old horses in, but it'll be a few generations out.
 My vanners are all in driving, and I aim primarily for stats, but the new herd will also emphasize color and some flashy patterns.
 (My pattern preferences are probably in order: overo, tovero, rabicano, solid, roan, homozygous tobiano, splash, sabino-splash.
 I have less love for other sabino patterns and heterozygous tobiano patterns.)
-I also hope to increase the prevalence of flax, dun, and cream in my herd.
+I also hope to increase the prevalence of flax, dun, cream, silver, and pangare in my herd.

 All of my vanners have "creepy" themed names.
 I do love horror as a genre. ;P